-Hint: is not the reprinting of material I already have (like the Artificer class, which I kinda like).
+Hint: it is not the reprinting of material I already own (like the Artificer class, which I kinda like).

 Tasha's is mostly a book of players options, from what I've seen.
 And some new DM toys - magic items, group patrons, etc.

 Well, certainly.
 WotC is selling well, and 5e is popular.